 Project management courses

-You can get into general project management with any degree subject, although courses in business or project management are particularly useful.
-However, for more specific project management roles, such as those in engineering or IT, subject knowledge is more important so an undergraduate degree in a related subject will prove useful.
+You can get into general project management with any degree, although courses in business or project management are particularly useful.
+However, for more specific project management roles, such as those in engineering or IT, subject knowledge is more important, so an undergraduate degree in a related subject will prove useful.

-While a degree or a project management apprenticeship will qualify you for the job, it's the additional knowledge gained through professional qualifications and short courses that will help you to progress in your career.
+While a degree in project management will qualify you for the job, it's the additional knowledge gained through professional qualifications and short courses that will help you to progress.

-Gaining professional qualifications before finding work isn't necessary as the majority of employers provide new recruits with training on the job.
+Completing these qualifications before finding employment isn't necessary, as the majority of employers provide new recruits with on-the-job training.